-Silicone elastomer vaginal matrix ring containing 25 mg of

-Emtricitabine/tenofovir disoproxil fumarate (FTC/TDF) tablets to be taken orally daily a vaginal ring (VR) containing 25mg of dapivirine to be inserted monthly for 24 weeks and 200 mg FTC/300 mg TDF oral tablets taken daily for 24 weeks.
+- Silicone elastomer vaginal matrix ring containing 25 mg of dapivirine to be replaced each month - Emtricitabine/tenofovir disoproxil fumarate (FTC/TDF) tablets to be taken orally daily - Study Regimen: Participants will be randomized (1:1) to one of two sequences of a vaginal ring (VR) containing 25mg of dapivirine to be inserted monthly for 24 weeks and 200 mg FTC/300 mg TDF oral tablets taken daily for 24 weeks.
 After completing the randomized sequence of two study product use periods, participants will then select between the two study products to use in the final 24 weeks of the trial.
-Participants will be able to choose either or neither study product every 4 weeks during the third product use period.
+Participants will be able to choose either or neither study product at any time during the third product use period.